coGit-ergo-sum/CoViD/README.md

 <ul>
 	<li><code>region</code> (a selected surface, for example, a city;)</li>	<li><code>people</code> that move over the region</li>	<li><code>disease</code> (CoViD for example)</li></ul>

-<p>A disease contaminates an area (a red dot in the right GUI panel) when someone moves over the area (a dot in the left GUI panel) becomes infected and after a short latency, becomes ill.
+<p>A disease contaminates an area (a red dot in the right GUI panel) when someone moves over the area (a dot in the left GUI panel) becomes infected, and after a short latency, becomes ill.
 The infected person, sneezing or touching, contaminates other points in the region.
 After a while, the person recovers as well as the area stops being contaminated.</p>

 <p>To let the model better adhere to reality, there are also other entities that act like 'accumulation points': schools, hospitals, and offices.
 Other factors are not yet implemented.
 For example, the vital dynamics; Immunity is not forever (as supposed here); vaccination campaigns.</p>